gitname/sediment-api/README.md

 2. Update the parser to strip leading/trailing whitespace from the values extracted from the CSV file.
 3. Update the parser so the call to `insert_many` is wrapped within a `try/except`.
-Currently, trying to insert a sample whose `Study_Code` and `Sample_ID` (together) match those of an existing sample, crashes the parser (since the `pymongo.errors.BulkWriteError` exception is not being caught.)
+Currently, trying to insert a sample whose `Study_Code` and `Sample_ID` (together) match those of an existing sample, crashes the parser (since the `pymongo.errors.BulkWriteError` exception is not being caught).
 That exception is raised because the MongoDB collection has a "unique" index consisting of those two fields.